kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

   the total allocated capacity is calculated by aggregating the ConsumedCapacities from all resource claims's `DeviceRequestAllocationResult` that have already been allocated.
 - Before allocation proceeds, existing selection criteria (defined by `alloc.isSelectable`) are evaluated.
   These include the class selector and request selector.
-- A new `device.shareable` key is introduced in the CEL selector, enabling policies and constraints to recognize whether a device supports shareable allocation.
+- A new `device.allowMultipleAllocations` key is introduced in the CEL selector, enabling policies and constraints to recognize whether a device supports allocation by multiple requests.
 - If a device is considered selectable, the `CmpRequestOverCapacity` function is invoked to verify whether the consumed capacity would exceed the device's remaining capacity.
   The remaining capacity is calculated based on the sum of already allocated and currently allocating capacities.